 If you would like to be involved in DyNAMISM, you need to be eligible and have a local hospital site that is acting as a recruiting centre.
 Please contact your local recruiting centre and they can advise you about whether you are eligible to take part.

-If you volunteer for the study we will ask you to come into your local hospital for an initial visit with a research nurse, after which you will stop taking any NSAIDs for one week.
+If you volunteer for the study we will ask you to come into your local hospital for an initial visit with a research nurse, after which you will stop taking any NSAIDs for two weeks.
 During this visit the research nurse will discuss the NSAIDs free period and answer any further questions.
-After the one week without NSAIDs you will return for an MRI scan of your sacroiliac joints.
+After the two weeks without NSAIDs you will return for an MRI scan of your sacroiliac joints.
 The scan will take around 25 minutes, although the total visit may last 1.5 to 2 hours.
 The scan will be examined by experts who will decide whether there is any inflammation in your sacroiliac joints.

 This project was funded by Arthritis Research UK and is run by the University of Aberdeen, in conjunction NHS-Grampian.
 The views and opinions expressed therein are those of the authors and do not necessarily reflect those of Arthritis Research UK, NHS Grampian or University of Aberdeen.
 Please visit each organisation's website for more information.